nmattia/nmattia.com/posts/2023-01-11-introduction-build-gcc-gnu.md

 make install
 ```

 Pretty easy, heh?
-The source is [`https://ftp.gnu.org/gnu/gmp/gmp-6.2.1.tar.xz`](https://ftp.gnu.org/gnu/gmp/gmp-6.2.1.tar.xz) which I unpacked in `$gmp_src` (can be any directory).
+For the the source I unpacked the [tarball](https://ftp.gnu.org/gnu/gmp/gmp-6.2.1.tar.xz) for `gmp-6.2.1` in `$gmp_src` (can be any directory).
 GNU recommends _not_ building in the same directory where the sources are, so you could for instance set `$gmp_src` to `~/my-srcs/gmp_src`, and then run the commands above in a temporary directory.
-The build artifacts will be placed in `$gmp`, which can be anything -- you could set `$gmp` to `~/my-libs/gmp` for instance.
+The build artifacts will be placed in `$gmp`, which again can be anything -- you could set `$gmp` to `~/my-libs/gmp` for instance.

-If `6.2.1` is not to your liking, the easiest way I found to browse versions (applies to `gmp` and others) is to go to the [https://ftp.gnu.org/gnu](https://ftp.gnu.org/gnu) and click around.
+If `6.2.1` is not to your liking, the easiest way I found to browse versions (applies to `gmp` and others) is to go to the [GNU FTP](https://ftp.gnu.org/gnu) and click around.
 It's not very modern but works like a charm.

 Finally, you might notice one last argument, `--with-pic`.
 This configures the build to produce [position independent code](https://en.wikipedia.org/wiki/Position-independent_code).
 I don't understand this enough to attempt to explain it, but you'll definitely want this when building libraries (`.dylib`,`.so`, `.a`, etc).